obarthel/amiga-smbfs/README.md

 # A SMB file system wrapper for AmigaOS, using the AmiTCP V3 API

-## What is it?
+## 1. What is it?

-This document briefly describes the **smbfs** program, which implements an SMB file system for AmigaOS.
-This file system can be used to access files made available by file servers which implement the SMB protocol, such as *Microsoft Windows* or any other platform which supports the free *Samba* product.
+This document describes the **smbfs** program, which implements an *SMB* file system for AmigaOS.

+This file system can be used to access files made available by file servers which implement the *SMBv1* protocol, such as *Microsoft Windows* or any other platform which supports the free *Samba* product.

 These files can be accessed using shell commands such as `List`, the *Workbench* or utilities such as *Directory Opus* as if the file server were a local disk drive.

+You may find **smbfs** useful if you want to access a NAS (*network-attached-storage*) drive, or even a Linux file server.

-## What do you need to get started?
+## 2. What do you need to get started?

 You need a TCP/IP stack that supports the *AmiTCP V3* API, such as *Miami*, the original free *AmiTCP 3.0* release, *AmiTCP 4.x*, *Miami Deluxe*, *AmiTCP Genesis* or *Roadshow* and the obligatory networking gear.
 All these items need to be in good shape and properly configured.

-Most important, you need a computer which exports file sharing services using the SMB protocol.
+Most important, you need a computer which exports file sharing services using the *SMBv1* protocol.

 It often helps to have *Samba* installed on your Amiga, too, as this can aid in tracking down bugs and obtaining information which **smbfs** cannot obtain all by itself.

 Last but not least, you need to be proficient in configuring and using the TCP/IP stack; networking knowledge is definitely assumed.

-**smbfs** requires *AmigaOS 2.04* or higher to work.
+The **smbfs** program requires *AmigaOS 2.04* or higher to work.

-## Preparations
+## 3. Preparations

 You need to know which computer's files you want to share using the **smbfs** file system.
-That computer must be known by name, it is not sufficient just to know its IP address.
-If you know the IP address but cannot refer to the host by its name then **smbfs** will not work.
-In that case, make sure that you add a host name entry referring to the IP address to your TCP/IP stack's host database (e.g. the `AmiTCP:bin/hosts` file or the corresponding page in the stack's configuration user interface).
+That computer must be known by name or by its IPv4 address.

-The name of the computer to connect to must not be too long.
-If it is longer than 16 characters, **smbfs** will not work properly.
+The name of the computer to connect to cannot be longer than 16 characters.

 You need to know which service you want to connect to on the target computer.
 You can find out which services are available on a certain computer by using the Samba `smbclient` program.

 For example, if you were to query the services offered by a machine called *sourcery* you could enter the following:

 ` samba:bin/smbclient -L sourcery `